Cell-Free

 Systems based on prokaryotic lysates

 These systems are the most commonly used because they enable the best productivity in terms of expression (several mg/mL for some proteins) at the lowest cost.
 They are also easier to implement.
-Their main limitation is that they do not perform post-translational modifications (glycosylation, phosphorylation etc.) except for the establishment of disulphide bridges.
+Their main limitation is that they do not perform post-translational modifications (glycosylation, phosphorylation etc.) except for the establishment of disulfide bridges.
 However, these modifications can be achieved through the incorporation of amino acids carrying these modifications or in post-production by chemical couplings.

 Systems using eukaryotic lysates